BjarneBitscrambler/OrientationSensorFusion-ESP/README.md

 The **Toolbox** when working should show a graphic of a PCB that rotates on the screen in synchronization with motion of your own board.
 If there is no motion at all, then check that the data packets are arriving on the expected COM: port of your computer.
 A terminal program (like HyperTerminal or PuTTY) can help display traffic on a COM: port.
 If the **Toolbox** shows motion but it is jerky or reversed from the actual board motion, then likely one or more of your board's axes are not oriented according to how the fusion software expects.
 Different sensor board manufacturers will have placed the sensor ICs in orientations particular to their own needs.
 The file `hal_axis_remap.c` is used to invert or swap axes as needed to conform to what the fusion algorithm expects.
 For more details, see that file, and also NXP's Application Note AN5017 (Coordinate Systems).

 ### WiFi Data Streaming
-Because testing an orientation sensor with a USB cable tethering it to your development computer is a pain, the software now also supports streaming the data over WiFi.
+Because testing an orientation sensor with a USB cable tethering it to your development computer is a pain, the software also supports streaming the data over WiFi.
 In the `main.cpp setup()` code, a WiFi AP (Access Point) is started, which means the ESP processor will broadcast it's SSID and you should be able to connect to it with your development system, using the password you provide in `main.cpp`.
 Once a WiFi connection is established, you can open a TCP connection to port 23 of the ESP and the orientation data will then stream over your TCP connection.
 A few hints:
 - view the ESP's serial output (e.g. using that USB connection) to find out what IP address the ESP has assigned itself
 - on a linux system, an easy way to make and test the connection is the command `telnet 192.168.4.1`, where you replace the example IP address with the one the ESP has indicated in it's serial output.
 - Once you have noted the IP address, it shouldn't change between reboots of the ESP.